 The Secretary shall ensure that new and amended policies and procedures are recorded in the minutes and distributed to the Board of Directors.
 The Secretary shall ensure that the President receives a copy of all Board and business meeting minutes within 30 days after a meeting is held.
 The Secretary shall be the custodian of all records and papers, including regional meeting minutes, and lists of committees.
 The Secretary shall notify, in writing, committees and Board Members of their appointments and their changes.

 The Treasurer shall notify the Executive Board when any budget item approved by the Board may exceed the amount that has been appropriated.
 The Treasurer will forward to the Vice President a final correct roster of POSSESS Members in attendance at conferences.
-The Treasurer will be the custodian of the roll of membership since all registration for membership is submitted to the Treasurer with payment
+The Treasurer will be the custodian of the roll of membership since all registration for membership is submitted to the Treasurer with payment.

 CHAPTER III REGIONS